kunalagra/AndroidthonAttend/README.md

 ## Proposed Solution :-

-Our project 'Attendance Manager app' is used to monitor daily attendane of FYJC students for the subjects Physics, Chemistry & Mathematics.
+Our project 'Attendance Manager' is used to monitor daily attendane of FYJC students for the subjects Physics, Chemistry & Mathematics.
 Students can view their daily attendance for all subjects at one go.
 It is for local use of Thakur College now but